Dominic339/GAM305_GreenTeam/README.md

 ---

 Module Six Project Log - Team Reflection
+---
+Module Six Project Log - Team Reflection

+From an artist’s standpoint, our team felt that one thing that went well compared to the last stage evaluation was improving the overall visual quality of the game.
+During this stage, we continued replacing placeholder visuals, improving materials and lighting, updating the environment, and adding UI and menu elements that made the game feel more complete.
+Compared to earlier stages, the project looked more polished and closer to the visual direction our team planned at the beginning.

+At the same time, there were some parts of the plan that did not go as well.
+One challenge was making visual improvements while also finishing gameplay systems and preparing for final submission.
+Since different parts of the project depended on each other, some updates took longer than expected and needed extra testing before they worked correctly together.

+We used previous evaluations in this stage by focusing on feedback related to player experience and presentation.
+Based on earlier feedback, we continued improving visual quality, adding clearer game states such as menus and end conditions, improving level presentation, and making the game feel more complete overall.

+If we could improve the collaboration and development process, we would do more check-ins during the week and test features together more often instead of waiting until later stages.
+This would help catch problems earlier and make it easier to combine everyone’s work.

+One tool or technique that was not as helpful during development was waiting too long to combine major updates into the project.
+While GitHub helped keep work organized, combining larger changes later in development made testing and fixing issues take more time.
+Breaking work into smaller updates and testing more often would make development smoother moving forward.
+---

 Individual Contribution (Jeff - Programmer)
 As the programmer for Team Green, I developed the core gameplay systems, including player movement, shooting mechanics, enemy AI, projectiles, and pickups such as health, speed, and ammo.
 I also ensured these systems were integrated with the UI, including health, ammo tracking, and the minimap.
 Additionally, I contributed to testing and debugging by fixing gameplay issues and improving overall functionality.
 I worked using GitHub branches and collaborated with the team to merge changes and maintain a stable build.
+---
+Individual Contribution (Matthew Clem – Artist)
+For this final stage of development, I mostly worked on improving the overall visuals of the game and making the level feel more complete.
+I added crates and barrels throughout parts of the level to help fill empty spaces and make the environment feel more detailed.
+I also updated materials on walls and continued improving the overall look of the environment so it matched the dark sci-fi style our team was going for.
+I added lights to walls and adjusted lighting in different areas to improve visibility and help make the level feel more finished.
+I also worked on improving the appearance of AI enemies so they fit better with the environment and looked more polished in gameplay.
+Overall, my contributions during this stage focused on visual polish, environment improvements, lighting updates, improving enemy visuals, and helping move the project toward the final release.
+---